-1.1.
-In the Financial Performance and Direction report to the Authority on 30 April 2021, there were draft figures for 2020/21 that provided for a consolidated surplus of £209,219.
-At the meeting, a verbal update was provided that some additional year end adjustments had been made and the surplus had decreased slightly to £182,568.
-These figures were then used in the production of the draft Statement of Accounts, which were signed and published on our website on 17 June 2021.
-This is slightly later than indicated in the above report, mainly due to additional land valuations being required to be completed by the property consultants.
+- 1.1.
+Members will recall that, in the Financial Performance and Direction report to the Authority on 30 April 2021, there were draft figures for 2020/21 that provided for a consolidated surplus of £209,219.
+At the meeting, a verbal update was provided that some additional year-end adjustments had been made and the surplus had decreased slightly to £182,568.
+These figures were then used in the production of the draft Statement of Accounts, which were signed and published on our website on 17 June 2021. - 1.2.
+Following the July to September audit, Ernst and Young LLP (EY) have been undertaking their work.
+Where amendments have been notified up until this date, they have been incorporated into the final document included at Appendix 1.
+EY's draft Annual Audit Results is the previous item on this agenda.